 - How long will it keep in the fridge?

 - You can happily keep them in the fridge for 3 days.
-Either reheat it in pan for a crispy texture or microwave it for a few seconds
+Wrap a paper towel around it and microwave for 15 seconds or so.

 Check out these other healthy muffin ideas!